microsoft/PQCrypto-LWEKE/README.md

 - `tests/PQCtestKAT_kem<#>_shake.c`: copyrighted by Lawrence E. Bassham
 - `tests/rng.c`: copyrighted by Lawrence E. Bassham

-## Contributors

-The library was developed by Microsoft Research using as basis the Frodo implementation from [`liboqs`](https://github.com/open-quantum-safe/liboqs), which in turn is based on [2].

-Other contributors include:
-- Erdem Alkim, while he was an intern with Microsoft Research.
-- Douglas Stebila.

 # References

 [1]  Erdem Alkim, Joppe W. Bos, Léo Ducas, Karen Easterbrook, Brian LaMacchia, Patrick Longa, Ilya Mironov, Valeria Nikolaenko, Chris Peikert, Ananth Raghunathan, and Douglas Stebila,